 For more details, you can check out our guide on how to do a search-and-replace in WordPress.

-We hope this article helped you find and remove unused shortcodes from your WordPress posts or pages.
-You may also want to read our guides on how to remove inactive widgets and how to limit dashboard access in WordPress.
+We hope this article helped you remove unused shortcodes from your WordPress site.
+Next, you may also want to read our guides on:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.